 - Lay on a parchment lined baking sheet, face up, and roast at 400°F for one hour.
 If you have a particularly large or small squash, either add or subtract about 10 minutes and watch closely near the end of the cook time.

-While the squash is cooking, we’ll get to work prepping the goodness that goes inside!
+While the squash is cooking, you can get to work prepping the goodness that goes inside!
 Cut the kale into bite-sized pieces, and dice the mushrooms.

-If your kids (or anyone in the house) HATES mushrooms, dice them up really small.
-I mean REALLY small.
-The mushrooms will take on the flavor of the sausage.
+If you’re not a fan of mushrooms, dice them up really small.
+The mushrooms will take on the flavor of the sausage and you won’t really be able to taste them.

 Grab a large skillet and brown the sausage over medium heat, breaking it apart while it cooks.
 Toss in the mushrooms and kale, being careful not to overcrowd the skillet.